serviss-ventures/nicnixr-landing/README.md

 ## 🌟 Overview

-NicNixr is a cutting-edge mobile application designed to help users overcome nicotine addiction through science-based recovery tracking, personalized intervention strategies, and community support.
+Nixr is a cutting-edge mobile application designed to help users overcome nicotine addiction through science-based recovery tracking, personalized intervention strategies, and community support.
 Built with React Native and Expo, it provides a premium health app experience with beautiful UI and evidence-based features.

 ## ✨ Key Features